ikt32/scripts-updates/faq.md

 ### Q: Where are the camera options in Manual Transmission?

 A: It's been split off into [Dynamic Vehicle First Person Camera](https://www.gta5-mods.com/scripts/dynamic-vehicle-first-person){:target="_blank"}.

+## Remarks

+If you have anything to add to this FAQ, please let me know via Discord 😊